atomar94/atomar94.github.io/_posts/2016-12-26-who-likes-long-comments-analyzing-reddit.md

 title: Who Like Long Comments?
 Analyzing Reddit Comment Length and Popularity
 ---

+Doing some big data analysis on the distribution of Reddit comments by score and length.

 # Comment Length and Score by Subreddit

 I started by pulling in all the comments from the front page of the 25 most popular subreddits.
 I plotted the distribution of comment length and score to see where most posts end up.
 I.e. "What subs have longer comments?" and "Which subs have higher comment scores?"